Samsung Galaxy S 4G LTE

-The Samsung Galaxy S 4G LTE also known as the Droid Charge (Verizon), Galaxy S Aviator (U.S. Cellular) and Galaxy S Lightray 4G (MetroPCS, includes DyleTV), it was an Android smartphone manufactured by Samsung.
+The Samsung Galaxy S 4G LTE also known as the Droid Charge (Verizon), Galaxy S Aviator (U.S. Cellular) and Galaxy S Lightray 4G (MetroPCS, includes DyleTV), was an Android smartphone manufactured by Samsung.
 It has a 1 GHz "Hummingbird" processor, front and rear cameras, and CDMA and 4G LTE radios.
 It was announced at CES 2011 under the name Samsung Galaxy S 4G LTE device.
-It is available from Verizon Wireless.

 Specifications

 Hardware

 The Samsung Galaxy S 4G LTE has the Samsung S5PC110 system-on-chip that is manufactured on a 45 nm process and combines 1 GHz ARM Cortex-A8 based CPU core with a PowerVR SGX540 GPU made by Imagination Technologies; the GPU supports OpenGL ES 1.1/2.0 and is capable of up to 90 million triangles per second.
 The CPU core, code-named "Hummingbird", was co-developed by Samsung and Intrinsity.

 The Samsung Galaxy S 4G LTE uses Swype technology as well as the standard QWERTY input methods.

 The Samsung Galaxy S 4G LTE incorporates a rear-facing 8-megapixel camera as well as a front-facing 1.3-megapixel camera.

 The Samsung Galaxy S 4G LTE uses a 4.3 in Super AMOLED Plus touch screen covered by Gorilla Glass, a special crack and scratch resistant material.
 The screen is a standard RGB stripe display manufactured by Samsung.
 It has WVGA resolution (480x800 pixels resolution).